Consigliere: Etymology

-In Italian, consigliere means "advisor" or "counselor" and is still a common title for members of city councils in Italy and Switzerland.
+In Italian, consigliere means 'advisor' or 'counselor' and is still a common title for members of city councils in Italy and Switzerland.
 It is derived from the Latin consiliarius (advisor) and consilium (advice).
-The terminology of the American Mafia is taken from that of the Sicilian Mafia, and suggests that an analogy is intended to imitate the court of a medieval Italian principality.
-For example, Venice was led by a doge ("duke") and a consigliere ducale (advisor to the doge).

-An underboss will normally move up to boss when the position becomes vacant, so his position is equivalent to that of an heir to the throne.
-Consigliere, meanwhile, is analogous to a chief minister or chancellor.
 In the novel The Godfather, the word is spelled consigliori.
 In the films, it is clearly pronounced consigliere.
 Joe Bonanno explains in his book A Man of Honor that a consigliere is more the voice or representative of the soldiers of the family, and that he may help to mediate in or resolve disputes on behalf of the lower echelons of the family.

 American Mafia

 Joe Valachi mentions a mysterious "Sandino" arbitrating disputes as the Genovese family consigliere in the 1940s.
 Consiglieri in more recent times have tended to take a more active role in family affairs.
 In 1971, Colombo family consigliere Joseph Yacovelli directed a murder campaign against renegade Colombo family soldier Joseph "Crazy Joe" Gallo.
 Two decades later, another Colombo consigliere, Carmine Sessa, led a hit team that attempted to assassinate the acting boss, Victor Orena.

 Frank Bompensiero was appointed consigliere of the Los Angeles crime family in 1976, only to be murdered in a public phone booth in February 1977.
 His boss had promoted Bompensiero so as to induce him to let his guard down.
-Electronic surveillance in 1979 recorded New England Mafia boss Raymond L.S.
-Patriarca talking about appointing his consigliere, so the position need not be chosen as a result of a consensus-seeking process.
+Electronic surveillance in 1979 recorded New England Mafia boss Raymond L. S. Patriarca talking about appointing his consigliere, so the position need not be chosen as a result of a consensus-seeking process.

-When New Jersey consigliere Stefano "Steve the Truck Driver" Vitabile discovered in 1992 that his family's underboss, John "Johnny Boy" D'Amato, was bisexual, he ordered him killed.
+When New Jersey consigliere Stefano "Steve the Truck Driver" Vitabile discovered in 1992 that his family's underboss, John "Johnny Boy" D'Amato, was bisexual, Vitabile ordered him killed.
 Paul Gulino, a drug dealer and associate of the Bonanno crime family, was murdered in 1993 after he allegedly "put hands" on his family's consigliere Anthony Spero.